dawesi/openteamware/README.md

 Setup instructions
 ==================

+- Make sure a current version of Java is available or installt the Java 7 JDK (http://www.oracle.com/technetwork/java/javase/downloads/index.html) Note: Java 8 is not yet supported by Railo
 - Install mysql server (http://dev.mysql.com/downloads/mysql/)
 - Create a database called otwcrm and an user which can perform CRUD operations on this database
 - Import the OTW schema (located in the DB folder) to create all necessary tables